kbj365/kbj365/README.md

-알림:도메인 이름이 완전히 마이그레이션되고 있습니다. 새 도메인으로 방문하십시오

-Notice: The domain name is being migrated, please use the new domain name to access
+please use the new domain

 Asian Webcam |Korean BJ |Asian Amateur |FC2 Webcam .
 Updated daily！